Schrausser/Uranologion-tables/README.md

 ~~~

-It should be noted that here the names of the *planets* are assigned to the *zones*.
+It should be noted that here the names of the *planets* are assigned to the *zones* of the Earth.
 For implications of the descriptions of the *arc lengths* $a_l$ in *scruples* $sc$ and *stades* $st$ see `petav_tab01.md`, Walker et al., (2009) and Williams (2024).

 ~~~